Thank you for stopping by the Alakkawa Kennels website - the home of the rare and precious gems called the Alaskan Klee Kai.

 Southern Bicycle League

-MaryAnne is an Event Host/Assistant Organizer with the Georgia Adventurers Group where she leads photographer's/hikers into the North Georgia Mountains on hiking adventures.
+MaryAnne use to be an Event Host/Assistant Organizer with the Georgia Adventurers Group where she led photographer's/hikers into the North Georgia Mountains on hiking adventures.

 MaryAnne is also the founder of the North/East Georgia Photographer's Guild and is also a member of several photography clubs in and around the Atlanta area.